 Alpinestars No Stop trials boots: You'd think that with a name like Alpinestars the company would be located in Switzerland or Austria, but they've been making boots in Italy since the early '60s.
 They got their name from an Alpine flower of all things (Stella Alpina, aka the Edelweiss).

 The No-Stop trials boot is comfortable for both riding and walking, with good padded protection for the toe, ankle, shin and rear part of the leg.
-It uses the typical three buckle quick-release adjustable ratcheting straps for securing the boot, along with a velcro closure at the top of the boot.
+The boots use the typical three buckle quick-release adjustable ratcheting straps for securing the boot, along with a velcro closure at the top of the boot.
 The outside of the boot has sealed seams and a leather upper.
 The rest of the outer boot is PU (Polyurethane) synthetic leather, which is durable and offers good abrasion protection, and the shin plate and rear spine are injected with high-impact polyurethane.
 There's a replaceable insole and the bottom sole is reinforced with a steel shank.
 The interior is a polyester mesh lining with padded foam.
 The gaiter doesn't extend all the way to the top of the boot and although it does a decent job of keeping water out, the boots are not totally waterproof.

 Alpinestars has a funny way of touting the qualities of the No-Stop sole, saying it's an 'exclusive double durometer rubber sole with high grip, rough terrain design', which may sound impressive but doesn't really tell us very much.
 A durometer is used to measure the hardness (or resistance to permanent indentation) of materials like rubber or plastic, so their 'double durometer rubber sole' claim doesn't make much sense without a measurement (such as a Shore number).
 Maybe it got garbled in the Italian to English translation and perhaps they meant double density instead of double durometer.
 Anyway, the No-Stop sole has slightly deeper lugs than other trials boots which is great for gripping wet leaves and mossy boulders, but may take a bit of getting used to when moving around on the footpegs.